junxit/us-congress-bills-116/metadata.md

 - 2019-11-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
 - 2019-11-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
 - 2019-11-12 — The title of the measure was amended.
 Agreed to without objection.
+- 2019-11-13 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.